alan-turing-institute/open-research-community-management/project-management/team-meetings.md

 #### Open agenda

-If the meeting is "open agenda" then the chair, in colteamoration with all present team members, will select key points from the review of the bullet points in the HackMD to discuss in more depth for the remaining **45 minutes**.
+If the meeting is "open agenda" then the chair, in collaboration with all present team members, will select key points from the review of the bullet points in the HackMD to discuss in more depth for the remaining **45 minutes**.

 ### After team meeting